AiMiDi/Kwok/README.md

 Kwok implements a fast maximum weight bipartite matching algorithm based on the paper "A Faster Algorithm for Maximum Weight Matching on Unrestricted Bipartite Graphs" (https://arxiv.org/abs/2502.20889).
 The algorithm achieves runtime O(E^1.4 + LR) estimated from experimental tests on random graphs where |L| <= |R|.

-The algorithm is particularly efficient for dense graphs and outperforms traditional implementations of the Hungarian algorithm in many practical scenarios.

 ## Installation

 ```bash